 The qualitative research field introduces moderators to a myriad of topics – which is what I love most about this job.

+Personal topics in market research can be difficult but interesting.
 On every project, I learn something new about human nature and consumer dynamics, and refine my methods for drawing rich insights from respondents may initially be hesitant to share their true behaviors and authentic feelings.

 My first moderating assignment was to explore consumer language around the use of personal lubricants.
 Yikes!
 Talk about a category where respondents may be reluctant to open up.
 The client would leverage our insights to organize and label the drug store shelf, helping consumers navigate this highly personal shopping experience.